stefanicjuraj/docs2llms/README.md

 The *llms.txt* file contains hyperlinks to the documentation files, while the *llms-full.txt* file contains the fully processed documentation content.
 View examples of the generated [llms.txt](https://github.com/stefanicjuraj/docs2llms/blob/main/llms.txt) and [llms-full.txt](https://github.com/stefanicjuraj/docs2llms/blob/main/llms-full.txt) files for this repository.

-To automate this process, the docs2llms workflow can be integrated into GitHub actions or GitLab CI/CD pipelines.
-This allows the *llms.txt* and *llms-full.txt* files to be updated automatically when changes are made to the documentation.

 ## Installation

 ```sh